Balance Disorders

 What Sets Us Apart?

 UR Medicine provides the highest level of care for patients with vestibular disorders.
-Vestibular testing, hearing evaluations, clinical consultation with ear, nose, and throat (ENT) providers, and vestibular physical therapy are all available at the same convenient location in the greater Rochester region.
+Vestibular testing, hearing evaluations, clinical consultation with ear, nose, and throat (ENT) providers, and vestibular physical therapy are all available at the same convenient location in the Rochester metropolitan area and surrounding region.

 Our outpatient clinic offers the most up-to-date, evidence-based evaluation, treatment, and management approaches.
 UR Medicine providers are sought for their expertise in rare and complex hearing and balance issues.